 As a deputy, you’ll be authorised by the Court of Protection to make decisions on their behalf.

 There are 2 types of deputy:

-- property and financial affairs, eg paying bills, organising a pension
+- property and financial affairs, for example paying bills, organising a pension

-- personal welfare, eg making decisions about medical treatment and how someone is looked after
+- personal welfare, for example making decisions about medical treatment and how someone is looked after

 You can apply to be just one type of deputy or both.
 If you’re appointed, you’ll get a court order saying what you can and can’t do.